-Rami uses excellent commercial judgment and technical knowledge to safeguard his client’s interests and help them achieve their business goals
+Rami uses excellent commercial judgment and technical knowledge to safeguard client’s interests and help them achieve their business goals

 Rami advises a range of clients across the cannabis industry and is resolute in helping them identify and pursue strategic growth opportunities.
 He works to actively forge business partnerships between Canadian companies looking to expand domestically and internationally, and foreign entities looking to take advantage of Canada’s legalization of recreational cannabis.

-From emerging companies to large publicly‑traded issuers, Rami is trusted by his clients to understand their business needs and defend their interests with pragmatic and strategic counsel.
+From emerging companies to large publicly‑traded issuers, Rami is trusted by clients to understand their business needs and defend their interests with pragmatic and strategic counsel.
 In addition to his expertise in cannabis law, he has extensive experience acting in a broad range of industries including mining, real estate, technology, financial services, media & telecommunications and healthcare.

 Rami’s representative transactions include: